Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Abstract

 \section{Abstract}

-Wavelike, bosonic dark matter candidates like axions and dark photons can be detected using microwave cavities commonly referred to as haloscopes.
+Wavelike, bosonic dark matter candidates like axions and dark photons can be detected using microwave cavities known as haloscopes.
 Traditionally, haloscopes consist of tunable copper cavities operating in the TM$_{010}$ mode, but ohmic losses have limited their performance.
-In contrast, superconducting radio frequency (SRF) cavities can achieve quality factors of $\sim \num{1e10}$, perhaps five orders of magnitude better than copper cavities, which would lead to more sensitive dark matter detectors.
-In this paper, we first derive that the scan rate of a haloscope experiment is proportional to the loaded quality factor $\ql$, even if the cavity bandwidth is much narrower than the dark matter halo lineshape.
+In contrast, superconducting radio frequency (SRF) cavities can achieve quality factors of $\sim \num{1e10}$, perhaps five orders of magnitude better than copper cavities, leading to more sensitive dark matter detectors.
+In this paper, we first derive that the scan rate of a haloscope experiment is proportional to the loaded quality factor $\ql$, even if the cavity bandwidth is much narrower than the dark matter halo line shape.
 We then present a proof-of-concept search for dark photon dark matter using a nontunable ultrahigh quality SRF cavity.
-We exclude dark photon dark matter with kinetic mixing strengths of $\chi > \num{1.8e-16}$ for a dark photon mass of $m_{\Ap} = \SI{5.37}{\mu eV}$, achieving the deepest exclusion to wavelike dark photons by almost an order of magnitude.
+We exclude dark photon dark matter with kinetic mixing strengths of $\chi > \num{1.5e-16}$ for a dark photon mass of $m_{\Ap} = \SI{5.35}{\mu eV}$, achieving the deepest exclusion to wavelike dark photons by almost an order of magnitude.